Calibration Squares

-During Calibration process, a calibration square is used to define global coordinate axes as well as the ground plane for the capture volume.
+During process, a calibration square is used to define global coordinate axes as well as the ground plane for the capture volume.
 Each calibration square has different vertical offset value.
 When defining the ground plane, Motive will recognize the square and ask user whether to change the value to the matching offset.

 CS-200: